Project management

 How could we know if our efforts at increasing our knowledge are successful?
 By using all the reporting functionality KEDEHub provides us with.
 We can check the results on a daily basis if needed.
 The best is to check on a weekly basis and report every Monday.

-• Known Unknowns: We recognize gaps in our knowledge and actively seek answers.
+- Known Unknowns: We recognize gaps in our knowledge and actively seek answers.
 Essentially, we are aware of the questions we need answered.
+This echoes Socrates’ famous saying: "I know that I do not know."

-• Unknown Unknowns: These are the requirements and technological challenges we are unaware of.
+- Unknown Unknowns: These are the elusive blind spots we are unaware of, often the culprits behind unforeseen challenges.
 In other words, we're oblivious to both the questions and their answers.

-• Unknown Knowns: These represent our subconscious or tacit knowledge—what we know but may not recognize we do.
+- Unknown Knowns: These represent our subconscious or tacit knowledge—information we know but may not recognize we do.
+It's often overlooked, yet immensely valuable.
 Here, we are acquainted with the answers but not necessarily the questions they address.

 Dealing with “known unknowns” is the field of risk management.
 Dealing with “unknown unknowns” is the field of product management.